 These are all things I love and things I will test out in even the most basic attempt at a turn-based game.
 But Phantom Brigade is really setting itself apart in a few key ways.

 First up, it looks amazing.
 It’s got a very Virtual On kind of vibe happening with its mech design (and animation, even), and I just love how slick and cool the whole thing looks.
 Even the interface is amazing, taking cues from games like Endless Legend, and showing that just because a game is about strategy doesn’t mean it also cant look nice.

 Next, this isn’t strictly a turn-based tactics game.
-Like Broken Lines, which I liked and wrote about earlier in the year, Phantom Brigade is kinda turn-based, in that you definitely get all the time in the world to line up your moves, but instead of making a single move or set number of actions, you’re breathing life into a few seconds’ worth of real-time combat.
+Like Broken Lines, which I liked and wrote about a few years back, Phantom Brigade is kinda turn-based, in that you definitely get all the time in the world to line up your moves, but the actual resolution of those decisions plays out in real-time.

 The story’s narrative foundation is that you and your crew of mech pilots have got hold of a secret prototype weapon that lets you see briefly into the future.
 Just long enough to see how far an enemy unit is going to move in the next five seconds, and what they’re going to do while they’re getting there.
 Convenient!

 It works like...a video editor.
 The developer walkthrough below takes you through it in detail, but the planning stage of each turn involves lining up a series of actions on a timeline, on which you’re able to “scrub” backwards and forwards to see how everything is going to go.
 When everything is to your liking, you hit

 play execute and the whole series of moves plays out.

 That might sound easy.
 If you can see into the future, then you can see what your opponent is doing, and you can simply react accordingly.
 But there’s challenge and unpredictability inherent in this, since every time you shoot, or move, or come into physical contact, or deploy a shield, these actions are timed, and play out during an animation sequence.